The Journey to Realness: Transforming Pain into Beauty

 Stay with me here.

-What would our lives look like if we dared to pose the “who do you say I am” question back to God?
+What would our lives look like if we dared to ask God the “who do you say I am” question?
 Deep down, we yearn for the answer.
 It’s our greatest spiritual longing.
 “Who am I to you, Lord?”
-But his response can be drowned out by the voices of those who run roughshod over our hearts and muddy the pure waters of God’s immovable, unchangeable, immense love for us.
-He calls each of us his beloved, but we don’t believe it.
+But His response can be drowned out by the voices of those who run roughshod over our hearts and muddy the pure waters of God’s immovable, unchangeable, immense love for us.
+He calls each of us His beloved, but we don’t believe it.
 Instead, we believe the lies of those who are just as broken as we are.

 Now, let’s put that scenario into the context of this discussion of just who it is that Jesus says we are.
-Even though he repeatedly tells us the same thing, we choose to give full authority to the thoughts of others who are – well – screwed up.
+Even though he repeatedly tells us, we choose to give full authority to the thoughts of others who are – well – screwed up.
 Mostly.
 Like us.
 Who are you going to trust?

 GEEEEZZZZZ PEOPLE!